slack-ruby/slack-ruby-bot-server-events-sample/README.md

 ```

 Copy the URL, e.g. `https://79f0f6335438.ngrok.io`, and use it as the prefix for your events, slash commands, and interactive message buttons.

+### OAuth Scopes

+See [config/initializers/slack-ruby-bot-server.rb](config/initializers/slack-ruby-bot-server.rb) for the required OAuth scopes.
+If you get `Slack::Web::Api::Errors::MissingScope: missing_scope` errors, you are missing a scope in your app configuration.

 ### Events